pmoelgaard/html_to_pdf_conversion/README.md

 We define an options object, and sets the ```export``` option.
 This option is specific to the RubyGem and not documented in the API found on pdflayer.
+If the directory doesn't exist, it will be created.

 ```
 options = PDFlayer::ConvertOptions.new()